OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 ## Access to Wi-Fi

-As a safe default, on fresh installations of Windows Server, WiFi connectivity is inaccessible because Airplane mode is enabled.
+As a safe default &mdash; on fresh installations of Windows Server &mdash; Wi-Fi connectivity is inaccessible because Airplane mode is enabled.